Home

 PROHIBITED ACTIVITIES INCLUDE:

-ADDITIONAL PRECAUTIONS: All residents and landowners are strongly urged to avoid any activities that could produce sparks or ignition sources, including equipment operation, vehicle use on dry grass, welding, fireworks, discarded smoking materials, or power line contact.
+Residents are strongly urged to avoid any activities that could ignite a wildfire, including equipment operation in dry grass, welding, fireworks, or discarding smoking materials.

 Official Notice: Starting Monday 01/12/2026, Union County email addresses will use .gov instead of .org The Union County website can be found at www.unioncountysd.gov after Friday 01/09/2026 5PM